AgadooAgadoo/farcaster-hubble-replicator/README.md

 3. You will eventually see a log error (something like 'ERROR - Unhandled promise rejection: Error: Unable to communicate with xyz:2283 ) - when you see this, can ctrl+c to quit.

 4. Now open the replicator docker-compose file (depends on the install location e.g. nano /home/yourusername/replicator/docker-compose.yml).
-For those not familiar with docker-compose files - indentation and spaces matter!
-Anything indented underneath another line below should be two spaces exactly.
+For those not familiar with docker-compose files - indentation and spaces matter.
+Anything indented underneath another line should be two spaces exactly.

 5. Around line 27, find